Emmanuelkimutai/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-Write a script that computes the score average of all records in the table Write a script that lists the number of records with the same score in the table Write a script that list all records of the table in the database, do not list rows without a name value
+Write a script that computes the score average of all records in the table Write a script that lists the number of records with the same score in the table Write a script that list all records of the table in the database, do not list rows without a name value Write a script that converts hbtn_0c_0 database to UTF8